 Can be steamed or boiled, roasted or added to potato wedges

-Yams have a slightly sweet, tangy tasty
+Yams are slightly sweet, tangy taste

 Once cooked they become sweeter

 Yams are wonderful roasted or pan fried & glazed, but try stir-frying thinly sliced yams for a crunchy taste sensation, or try grating them raw to add to salads.

 Halved yams tossed with oil & salt & roasted until just tender... still a bit of crunch left... are delicious served with spicy dips